21 tips for building an email list from scratch

 Instead of offering a lead magnet, you can ask people to sign up to get a coupon or discount.
 This is a tactic used frequently by e-commerce sites:

 But it can work just as well for digital entrepreneurs.
-For instance, you could create a popup or banner offering a 20 percent discount on any of your products.
+For instance, you could create a popup or banner offering a 20% discount on any of your products.

 Importing your email marketing list into Kajabi